klostest/PhenoCamAnalysis/phenoFit_v1_0/readme.txt

 phenoFit v1_0.
 Please email steve.klosterman@gmail.com with any bug fixes or suggestions.
-Coauthorship is requested if you use this code to for published work.
+Coauthorship is requested if you use this code for published work.
 Thanks!

 The file runAll.m contains example arguments and will step you through the process.
 Important functions are: